lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-upload-assets-to-contribution-folder.md

 Once the objective of creating the contribution folder is achieved, the Brand Portal administrator can delete the contribution folder to release the upload space for other users.

+>[!NOTE]
+ >
+ >It is recommended to release the upload space after publishing the contribution folder to AEM Assets so that it is available to the other Brand Portal users for contribution.
+ >
+ >If there is a need to extend the upload limit of your Brand Portal tenant beyond **10**GB, contact Adobe Support specifying the requirement.
+ >

 **To upload new assets:**